 You can use the embed location metrics to determine what locations generate the most views for your videos.
 Locations in this view will include videos shared on social media and your sharing pages.
 With this data, you can make decisions about where you embed your videos and correlate the data with your website analytics to determine if page views are equating to video views.

 The Global Views map shows your volume of views by geographic region.
-Click Geo Data Source list to filter viewers who viewed content from , or .to see individual cities that your viewers are in.
-Use the
+Click Show Views by City to see individual cities where your viewers are located.

 Quick tip: Examining the geographic distribution of your viewers allows you to see if you are reaching your target audience, but can also allow you to see if viewers in other regions are viewing your content giving you an opportunity to reach out to other regions with your other marketing assets.